Chemical and Biological Engineering

 CBEN202.
 CHEMICAL PROCESS PRINCIPLES LABORATORY.
 1.0 Semester Hr.

-(II) Laboratory measurements dealing with the first and second laws of thermodynamics, calculation and analysis of experimental results, professional report writing.
+Laboratory measurements dealing with the first and second laws of thermodynamics, calculation and analysis of experimental results, professional report writing.
 Introduction to computer-aided process simulation.
-Corequisites: CBEN210, CBEN201, MATH225, EDNS251.
 3 hours lab; 1 semester hour.
+Co-requisite: CBEN210, CBEN201, MATH225, EDNS251.

 View Course Learning Outcomes